Solvability of the quaternionic Monge-Ampere equation on compact manifolds with a flat hyperKaehler metric: -estimate.

 These equations give a non-trivial restriction on $j(a)$ and imply that $j(a)$ belongs to a proper $GL(V)\times GL(W)$-invariant subspace for all functions $u$.
 Hence $j(a)$ belongs either always (i.e. for any $a$) to $\ck$ or always to the other irreducible summand of the space (\ref{E:1-5}).
 Let us show that the first case takes place.

 It suffices to give an example of a function $u$ such that the corresponding $a$ satisfies $Q(\nabla a)=0$ and $j(a)\ne 0$.
-Let us write We take an arbitrary (smooth) function $u$ which depends only on variables from the first summand and is independent from the variables from the last three summands.
+Let us write We take an arbitrary smooth strictly convex function $u$ on the first copy on $\RR^n$ and extend it to the whole $\HH^n$ so that the extension is independent of the other $3n$ coordinates.
 Then the quaternionic Hessian is $u$ is equal to its usual real Hessian with respect to the first $n$ real coordinates: Then set

 Then by definition $a$ is equal to the realization of $A$.
 Hence

 Then our equation $Q(\nabla a)=0$ is equivalent to

 where we have summation with respect to repeated indices.
 More explicitly the last equation can be rewritten